wso2/cellery/specification/concepts.md

 when the cell’s requirements and/or offers change.

 #### Component
-A component represents a process or business logic running in a container, serverless environment, or an existing runtime.
+A component represents business logic running in a container, serverless environment, or an existing runtime.
 This can then be categorized into many subtypes based on the functional capabilities.
 A component is designed based on a specific scope, which can be independently run and reused at the runtime.
 Runtime requirements and the behavior of the component vary based on the component type and the functional capabilities.
 The user may decide to build and run